amrwc/derulo/README.md

 Tested on Windows 10.
 Admin privileges are not required.

-This method utilises PowerShell to download the required files, but relies on the batch script to mitigate potential restrictions around `.ps` files.
+This method utilises PowerShell to download the required files, but relies on the batch script to mitigate potential restrictions around `.ps1` files.

 1. Open CMD